 Learning & Teaching

-The MSc Project Management will be delivered through a mixture of lectures, group work, practical sessions and via the Moodle Virtual Learning Environment.
+The MSc Project Management will be delivered through a mixture of lectures, seminars, team work, workshops, forums on-line, practical guest lecture sessions, site visits and resources through the Moodle, Cardiff Met's Virtual Learning Environment.

-Postgraduate programmes within the School operate on a semesterised basis with 140 credits of taught modules being delivered over two teaching semesters.
+Postgraduate programmes within the School operate on a semesterised basis with 180 credits of taught modules being delivered over three teaching semesters.

 Modules are led by experienced members of staff and, in some instances, professional practitioners from industry and for each 20 credit module students will normally have: